ahajou/coin-flip/README.md

 ## Error: nonce too high
-This error appears after restarting the local blockchain To get rid, please reset the account in Metamask
+This error appears after restarting the local blockchain To get rid, please reset the account in Metamask, please refer to this [article](https://medium.com/@thelasthash/solved-nonce-too-high-error-with-metamask-and-hardhat-adc66f092cd).